Foot pain affects 1 in 5 people.

 If you don’t know who to see for your foot or ankle injury, try this general rule:

-But contrary to what some might say, in a lot of cases one person cannot do it all.
+Contrary to what some might say, in a lot of cases one person cannot do it all.

 It’s best when both your physio and podiatrist are working together for your benefit.